fatguytyson/MenuBundle/README.md

             icon: dashboard
             # order of the items, so the annotations can be integrated smoothly
             order: 1
-            # a single ROLE to show only if is_granted() or none to always show
+            # a single ROLE to show only if is_granted() or none to always show This was previously ROLE, and is a
+            # breaking change.
-            role: IS_ANONYMOUS
+            granted: IS_ANONYMOUS
+            # This is needed if the granted action needs an object to check against.
+You may need to dynamically add
+            # the menu item to add objects rather than strings
+            grantedObject: 'User'
             # to make mult-level menus, menu name to place under this item.
             children: user
 ```